cvas-ug/bbrl-introspection/README.md

-# Source Code for Paper
+# Source Code for Intrinsic Robotic Introspection: Learning Internal States From Neuron Activations

 > To run this code you first need to have a MuJoCo licence and mjpro150.